 Some interesting highlights from the statute include county hospitals along with their commissioners and trustees, port authorities, fire and ambulance districts, waste management districts, and correctional facilities.
 Further, identical language is contained in Ohio Revised Code 3345.50(B)(2), which applies to state universities and colleges.

 When determining whether an entity qualifies as a political subdivision, it is important to consult Ohio Revised Code 2744.01(C), which defines “governmental functions”.
 If an entity is providing services that fall under the definition of governmental functions, then it cannot be pursued for subrogation.
+Keis George pursues commercial and residential property claims throughout the Midwest United States.
+We have the resources to confront complex claims, provide highly personalized attention, and offer a competitive fee structure.
+You may expect superior case management, information security, and increased recoveries.
 Be sure to contact one of our subrogation lawyers to discuss action against a governmental entity.